This article takes a look at what we actually mean by reading and whether or not it can be taught or just practised.

 Some practical ideas

 1. What’s the word?

-Choose a text (it doesn’t have to be long) and copy it out onto an OHT.
-Either blank out the words you want students to predict by covering them with pieces of paper or type it out so the words you want your students to guess always begin a line, so you can reveal the text line by line.
+Choose a text (it doesn’t have to be long) and blank out certain key words.
 Display the text and have students read it and predict the words.
-They can do this either by writing the words down, whispering them to a partner, or shouting out their guesses.
+They can do this either by writing the words down, whispering them to a partner or shouting out their guesses.
 After each guess, reveal the correct word.
 There is no need to check how many students got it right as you will be able to see by their reactions.

 2. What does it mean?

 Choose a text (this could be one from the coursebook).
 Type it out, but change some of the words into nonsense words.
 Ask students to read the text and work out the meaning of the nonsense words.
 They might want to start by working out what part of speech the words are – noun, verb, adjective, preposition, etc. Then, re-reading the line around the word, they try and work out the context.